nestybox/sysbox-ee/README.md

 ## Usage

-To launch a system container with Docker, simply point Docker to the Sysbox container runtime as follows:
+Once Sysbox is installed, you launch a system container with Docker by simply pointing Docker to the Sysbox container runtime as follows:

 ```console
 $ docker run --runtime=sysbox-runc --rm -it --hostname my_cont debian:latest